drarwood/ssuex/README.md

 The SSU allocations file will hold the original data in the file containing student SSU preferences plus 2 additional columns:
 ```
-student_name  student_number  c1      c2      c3      c4      choice_score  assignment
+student_number  last_name  first_name  c1      c2      c3      c4      assignment  chosen
-John Adams    000000001       E2/331  E2/377  E2/174  E2/416  19            E2/377
+000000001       Adams      Samuel      E2/331  E2/377  E2/174  E2/416  E2/331      YES
-Peter Clark   000000002       E2/174  E2/331  E2/416  E2/487  23            E2/416
+000000002       Angelo     Michael     E2/174  E2/331  E2/416  E2/487  E2/416      YES
 ```

-The `choice_score` for a student is calculated based on the sum of the total number of requests made by all students for the SSUs chosen by the student.
-So students with a higher score are likely to have picked SSUs that are more popular.
-This field can be ignored but is used when determining which students and SSUs to handle first to ensure there is a bias towards filling SSUs that have been selected at a relatively high frequency.
-The `assignemnt` column contains the assigned SSU for the student.
+The `assignment` column contains the assigned SSU for the student.
+The `chosen` columns contains values "YES" / "NO" depending on whether the allocated SSU is in the list of preferences provided by the student (if at all).
+If not choices are provided, this is set to "NO".

 #### 2. SSU Summary File (file_prefix_ssus.txt)

 The SSU summary file contains a summary of the SSUs provided, their capacity, the total number of requests made by all students (`requests`), and the number of students assigned (`count`):
 ```
-unit_code   spaces   requests   count
+unit_code   spaces   random_alloc  requests   count
-E2/377      6        28         6
+E2/377      6        Y             28         6
-E2/416      6        21         6
+E2/416      6        Y             21         6
 ...
 ```